Maha govt sends draft 'Shakti' bill to joint legislature panel | Politics

 Maha govt sends draft 'Shakti' bill to joint legislature panel

 On Monday, state Home Minister Anil Deshmukh tabled the Maharashtra Shakti Criminal Law (Maharashtra Amendment) Act, 2020, as well as Maharashtra Exclusive Special Court (for certain offences against Women and Children under Shakti Law) on the first day of the two-day winter session of the state legislature.
-On Tuesday, the government accepted the demand of the Opposition to send the bill to the joint select committee of the state legislature.
+On the last day of the two-day winter session of the state legislature on Tuesday, the government accepted the demand of the Opposition to send the bill to the joint select committee of the legislature.

 - READ MORE ON: